-After “Peter Pan” was released in 1953, Walt Disney commenced his next production titled, “Lady In The Tramp.”
+After “Peter Pan” was released in 1953, Walt Disney commenced his next production titled, “Lady and the Tramp.”

 Beautiful & Ugly Aspects